 Search engines use Latent Semantic Indexing to try to better understand what the user is asking for.

 To do this, it first analyzes the indexed documents by linking terms around a concept and then establishes another relationship between the questions that users ask and the concepts that are indexed.

-This means that practices such as keyword stuffing (deliberately repeating keywords in the text) or artificiality in the selection of titles, contents and descriptions will be increasingly penalized in favour of natural and “more human” content.
+This means that practices such as keyword stuffing (deliberately repeating keywords in the text) or artificiality in the selection of titles, contents, and descriptions will be increasingly penalized in favor of natural and “more human” content.

 HOW DOES THIS CONCEPT APPLY TO KEYWORD RESEARCH?

 Google uses two methods to interpret the meaning of a keyword.

 The first is quantitative, i.e. the analysis of websites that are positioned for the same keyword from which the most common words found in texts are extracted (standard approach).